rivergillis/blog/content/_index.md

 ### Computers etcetera

 Hey there, it looks like you've found my blog!
-I'm a software engineer with experience in games and graphics.
+I'm a software engineer with experience in graphics and systems engineering.
 Right now I'm studying at the University of Arkansas.
 Here's a picture of me so that you know that I am a real person:

 ![An image of myself](meirl.jpg)